 I’ve been living in Croatia full time since 2014 and have been traveling to the country my entire life, so I know a thing or two about the local scene here.
 I even attended high school in Croatia for a few years and am familiar with the education system.

-One of the most common questions I get from readers, especially those making their first trip to this stunning Mediterranean country, is, “Do they speak English in Croatia?“
+One of the most common questions I get from readers is, “Do they speak English in Croatia?“

 And I get it; language barriers can be intimidating.
 But I’m here to tell you that you can stop worrying right now.

 Because the answer is yes, many Croatians do speak English, especially in popular tourist destinations like Dubrovnik, Split, and Zagreb (where you’ll probably be traveling to).

 However, don’t expect every Croatian you encounter to be an English speaker.
 Keep reading to learn just how widely spoken English is in Croatia, if you can get around without knowing any Croatian, and more tips to navigate the country’s linguistic landscape.

 While the official language in Croatia is Croatian, you may be surprised to learn that most of the younger generation, can communicate in English pretty well.
 This is due to two main reasons:

 The first is that the majority of the younger generation grew up watching television and movies in English with Croatian subtitles, and listening to songs with English lyrics.

 The second reason is that children are required to learn English as a second language when they start elementary school (around the age of 7).
 Other foreign languages commonly taught in schools, in addition to English, are Italian and German.